varya/steroids/_posts/cloud_services/2013-06-04-ios-build-config.markdown

 Download the `.cer` file to your computer, and then double-click on it to add it to your Keychain.

-Next, open Keychain Access and find your iPhone Distribution certificate.
+Next, open Keychain Access and find your **iPhone Distribution certificate**.
 Expand it: it should have the private key that you generated with your Certificate Signing Request.

+<strong>Note: Make sure that you use a <em>Distribution</em> certificate, not a <em>Developer</em> certificate!</strong>

 <img src="/steroids/images/ios_build/export_certificate.png">